 Remember not to drink on an empty stomach, as this can send your blood glucose level low and so can increase risk of a hypo.
-Always have a starchy snack before bedtime such as toast, cereal or a sandwich.
+A protein-based snack, such as unsweetened yogurt, can help to slow the absorption and effects of alcohol.
+Always have a starchy, slow-release snack before bedtime such as toast, cereal or a sandwich.

 Find healthy recipes chosen by Diabetes UK our diabetes recipe collection.

 This article was written by Diabetes UK.
 It was last reviewed on 2nd November 2018 by Kerry Torrens.